 Before we get into high-tension exercises it should be noted that most of the exercises listed as high velocity movements also require you to maximize tension from head to toe.
 You can’t squat or press heavy weights without being drum tight.
 Jumps, throws and kettlebell exercises are a combination movement that require you to be like Bruce Lee- loose but able to instantly maximize tension for a brief second, when required, to produce the highest level of force.

-Pure high-tension exercises are usually those done with bodyweight on rings or the Jungle Gym XT.
+Pure high-tension exercises are usually those done with bodyweight on rings.
 They can also be any type of advanced bodyweight exercise that requires full control and maximal tension such as:

 • Suspended dips